algolia/kubernetes-hands-on/12-resources/README.md

 ## `requests` vs `limits`

-Kubernetes let's you configure the `requests` and the `limits` for each resource.
+k8s let's you configure the `requests` and the `limits` for each resource.

 ### `requests`

-The `requests` is the number that will help kubernetes schedule your pod on a node were the resources are available.
+The `requests` is the number that will help k8s schedule your pod on a node were the resources are available.

 Let's take an example.
 You have 3 nodes:

 * node 1 has `100m` CPU available, and `1Gi` RAM available
 * node 2 has `1000m` CPU available, and `100Mi` RAM available

 1. You start a pod with only a CPU request of `10m`.
-It can be scheduled on any node, so kubernetes will take either of them.
+It can be scheduled on any node, so k8s will take either of them.
 1. You start a pod with only a CPU request of `500m`.
 It can be scheduled only on node 2.
 Node 1 has only `100m` CPU available.
-1. You start a pod with a CPU request of `500m` and a RAM request of `500Mi`.
-Kubernetes will not be able to schedule your pod as no node has both requests at the same time.
+1. You start a pod with a CPU request of `500m` and a RAM request of `500Mi`. k8s will not be able to schedule your pod as no node has both requests at the same time.
 The pod will be in the state `Unschedulable`.

 ### `limits`

-The `limits` is the maximum utilization of a resource kubernetes will allow for a given pod.
+The `limits` is the maximum utilization of a resource k8s will allow for a given pod.
 If your pod goes above this limit it will be restarted.

 ## Good practices